LilFroggy/BingoHelper-Guide-Creation-Process/steps/sell.md

 # Cake Step
-Sell steps are considered complete when the user has no items matching any of the IDs listed in the ``items`` property.
+Sell steps are considered complete when the user has no items in their inventory (or armor slots) matching any id listed in the ``items`` property.

 ## Example:
 ```js